srishtibelwariar/BreakOut/README.md

-# TicTacToe
-Tic Tac Toe GUI using Kivy API
+# Project using Kivy API and python